microsoft/dstoolkit-route-optimization/README.md

 # Solution Design

-The key idea of this accelerator is to implement a general framework (illustrated by the below figure) to solve the large-scale route optimization problem.
-The end-2-end pipeline is implemented using Azure ML pipeline consisting of 4 key steps.
+The key idea of this accelerator is to implement a general framework (illustrated by the below figure) for solving large-scale route optimization problems.
+The end-to-end pipeline is implemented using Azure ML pipeline consisting of 4 key steps.
 The complete definition of the pipeline can be found in this [notebook](./notebook/aml_pipeline.ipynb).

 ![image](docs/media/pipeline.png)

-We will use a simplified example to elaborate the above steps one by one.
+We use the following simplified example to illustrate the above steps.
-Assume we have a set of order as below, where we group same type (namely, having same Material_ID) of items from the same order as a single record to ease our discussion later on.
+Assume we have a set of orders as below, where we group same type (namely, having same Material_ID) of items from the same order as a single record for ease of discussion.

 | Order_ID | Material_ID | Number_of_items | Weight_Per_Item | Source | Destination | Available_Time | Deadline |
 | ----------- | ----------- | --------------|----------- | ----------- | --------------| ----------- | ----------- |